nvotes/secure-e-voting-with-coq/OCamlBraid/README.md

     cp transcript_braid.json ../secure-e-voting-with-coq/OCamlBraid/data

-The p and q parameters have to be manually specified in lib.ml, main.ml will check for a mismatch and warn you.
+The p and q parameters, as well as the ciphertext count, have to be manually specified in lib.ml

+    let p = ...

+    let q = ...

+    let ciphers = ...

+main.ml will check for a mismatch and warn you.